jae0/adapt/inst/doc/Nunavut/README.md

 ---

-# Current COVID-19 status for Prince Edward Island:
+# Current COVID-19 status for Nunavut:

 Here we show a few elements of COVID-19 status by StatsCan health unit, based on data compiled from publicly available information.